-Parents must be informed, if their child suffers any blow to the head or any other notable injury during the school day.
+Parents must be informed, if their child suffers any head injury or any other notable injury during the school day.
 Appropriate slips are kept in the school office and are completed by the member of staff assisting the child.
 These should be sent home with the child and class teachers should be informed.
 This is also recorded in the accident book.
-Where possible, class teachers should also see parents at the end of the school day to make them aware of the injury.
-The school's protocol for addressing bumps and more serious injuries to the head is attached as appendix A.
+The school's protocol for addressing bumps and more serious injuries to the head is attached as appendix A. This outlines the differences in the way that a bumped head and a head injury will be treated.